MAHUBE-OTWA Community Action Partnership

 - People with low income

-ADDITIONAL INFORMATION: Low-income in East Polk, Mahnomen, Hubbard, Becker, Otter Tail, and Wadena counties.
+ADDITIONAL INFORMATION: Low-income individuals in Mahnomen, Hubbard, Becker, Otter Tail, Wadena counties

 1125 W River Rd, Detroit Lakes, MN, 56501